KarlScheibelhofer/java-crypto-tools/README.md

 ### Setting Keys and Storing

-Only basic setting of an unencrypted private key with certificate chain is supported.
+Only basic setting of an unencrypted private key with certificate chain and setting trusted certificate entries is supported.

 For example:

 ```java